Error loading page.

 Pulitzer Prize Board citation to Ida B. Wells, as an early pioneer of investigative journalism and civil rights icon

-From a thinker who Maya Angelou has praised for shining "a brilliant light on the lives of women left in the shadow of history," comes the definitive biography of Ida B. Wells—crusading journalist and pioneer in the fight for women's suffrage and against segregation and lynchings
+From a thinker who Maya Angelou has praised for shining "a brilliant light on the lives of women left in the shadow of history," comes the definitive biography of Ida B. Wells—an essential work of African American history about the crusading journalist and pioneer in the fight for women's suffrage and against segregation and lynchings.

-Ida B. Wells was born into slavery and raised in the Victorian age yet emerged—through her fierce political battles and progressive thinking—as the first "modern" black women in the nation's history.
+Born into slavery in the tumultuous Post-Reconstruction era and raised in the Victorian age, Ida B. Wells emerged—through her fierce political battles and progressive thinking—as the first "modern" black woman in the nation's history.

 Formats

-Kindle Book
+• Kindle Book

-OverDrive Read
+• OverDrive Read

-EPUB ebook
+• EPUB ebook

 Languages

-English
+• English